jrroosevelt/VS2PCG/VS2PCG_glossary.md

 You may only include one copy of this card in your deck.

 # On Your Side
 The cards you have in play are "on your side."
 You control these cards.
-If a ca
+If a card gets moved to your side, you now control that card.

+# Owner
+During the game you "own" your Main Character and all the cards that started in your deck.
+(This only matters if a card references "owner.")

 # Passive